aclai-lab/ModalAssociationRules.jl/docs/src/hands-on.md

 # [Hands-on](@id hands-on)

-## A little recap...
+## A real case usage scenario

-Write here a little lesson here, maybe with a jupyter notebook like @giopaglia did.
+Write here a little lesson, maybe with a jupyter notebook like @giopaglia did.

 ## Implementing a new meaningfulness measure
 Local and global lift.

 ## Writing a new mining algorithm